simply-pleb/PhantomOS-vm_map/README.md

 void vm_map_map_do_for_all(vmem_page_func_t func, int lock);
 ```
-For possibilities of parallel operations on our structure we decided to make ```get_page``` function to return the copy of a page not a pointer to an actual page.
-That way we can persist to any changes go through our functions.
+For possibility of parallel operations on our structure we decided that ```get_page``` function will return the copy of a page not a pointer to an actual page.
+That way we can persist to any changes go through our interface.

 ## Implemetation